Amharic Parts of Speech

-Types of Amharic nouns
+Types of Amharic Nouns

-What is a noun?
+What is a Noun in General?

 A noun is a word that names a person, place, thing, or idea.
-In Amharic, nouns are central to sentence construction and often come before verbs (S+O+V).

 How many noun types are there in Amharic?